Overcoming the Emotional Toll of Hearing Loss

 Celebrate Your Triumphs Over Hearing Loss

 Because living with hearing loss isn't easy, it's important to celebrate your successes, even small ones.
 For instance, parents of children with profound hearing impairment sometimes find it useful to keep a journal, so they can mark progress as children learn to speak or sign or adjust to treatments like cochlear implants.
-"It's easy to get discouraged," says Oyler.
+"It's easy to get discouraged," Oyler says.
 "A journal can help give you a realistic sense of how far you've come."

 Don't Go Untreated